kgoggin/graphql-codegen-reason/docs/setting-up.md

 ---
-id: configuring-codegen
+id: setting-up
-title: Configuring Codegen
-sidebar_label: Configuring Codeten
+title: Setting Your Project Up
 ---

 > The code generation portion of the project is a plugin for [GraphQL Code Generator](https://graphql-code-generator.com/).
 This page will walk you through the basics, but for more advanced options please see their documentation.